 - Stay well hydrated: Even mild dehydration can make nausea worse.
 Sip water throughout the day, as well as electrolyte drinks, ginger or mint teas.
 Mineral water with lemon can help with nausea.
 Supplement your fluid intake with broths or miso soup for greater nourishment.
 Small sips of potato soup can also keep down digestive inflammation.

 - Keep blood sugar levels regulated: Beware of simple sugars and sweets that will spike your blood sugar levels and lead your energy to crash.
-Instead, eat slow-releasing carbohydrates such as rice, potatoes and oatmeal and high-protein foods that are more easily digestible.
+Instead, eat slow-releasing carbohydrates such as rice, potatoes and oatmeal and high-protein foods that are more easily digestible, you can check the whey protein powder rankings to get an idea of what is best for you.
 Eat small portions, but eat often.
 It’s okay to follow your cravings, but be mindful of eating nutritiously, avoiding rich and fatty foods.
 And prepare snacks for the day that you can turn to for a quick pick-me-up, such as almonds or crackers.

 - Relax: Your body is working hard to grow your developing fetus.
 When you get fatigued, you are more prone to nausea.
 Working is fine during pregnancy, just don’t overexert yourself mentally or physically.
 Allow time to nurture yourself and relax your body.
 Nap, take short walks—especially after meals, practice tai chi, laugh a lot, and get to bed earlier.

 - Apply Acupressure points for self care: Here are a few points used to alleviate morning sickness: